 Bring a pan of water to the boil and add a tsp of salt.
 Add some gnocchi balls to the water and keep on the boil until they float to the top of the pan (about 2 minutes).

-These homemade vegan gnocchi, created using pumpkin and sweet potato, are so tasty that I actually find them moorish even just eating them straight up as they are.
+These gluten free vegan gnocchi, created using pumpkin and sweet potato, are so tasty that I actually find them moorish even just eating them straight up as they are, after being cooked for a couple on minutes in boiling water of course!

-But the real way to eat gnocchi is in a sauce or in a veggie mix, maybe with a sauce on the side you like.
+But the real way to eat gnocchi is in a sauce or with a mix of veggies and a sauce on the side.

-For a dish like in the image I took 1 clove garlic, 1 zucchini, beetroot leaves (sub spinach) and fried them in a little olive oil along with the gnocchi.
+For a dish like in the image I took 1 clove garlic, 1 zucchini, beetroot leaves (sub spinach) and fried them in a little olive oil along with the gnocchi (after it had been cooked in boiling water).
 Then I added some chia seeds, pumpkin seeds and cherry tomatoes and hey presto!
 A delicious meal.

 1 small butternut squash or equivalent